Xinmiao-Luan/transformer-examples/README.md

 The goal of this project is **not** to reproduce a full-scale Transformer model, but to offer **small, readable examples** that illustrate how the core components work.

-These models are designed to be:
-* easy to understand
+These models are designed to be: small and easy enough to understand and modify
-* easy to modify
-* small enough to run on a CPU/laptop

 ---

 ## What’s Included